SharePoint/sp-dev-docs/docs/spfx/viva/get-started/migrate-to-spfx-1-18.md

 - **body**: Body components for the card view.
 - **footer**: Footer components for the card view.

-We also provide helper function to simplify the creation of the predefined views:
+We also provide helper functions to simplify the creation of the predefined views:
 ``ts
 function BasicCardView(configuration: IBasicTextCardViewConfiguration): ITextCardViewParameters;
 function PrimaryTextCardView(configuration: IPrimaryTextCardViewConfiguration): ITextCardViewParameters;
 function ImageCardView(configuration: IImageCardViewConfiguration): ITextCardViewParameters;
 ``

-These helpers can be also used to easily migrate your existing card views to the new model.
+These helpers can also be used to migrate your existing card views to the new model easily.

 So, the migration steps are:
 1. Update the definition of your card view class to inherit from the new base class: